moleculer-java/moleculer-spring-boot-demo/README.md

 # Moleculer Java demo project for Spring Framework

-The project demonstrates the framework of a functioning Moleculer-based application.
-The application is launched and configured using the Spring Framework, the configuration files are located in the "cfg" directory.

-The project can be imported into Eclipse IDE.
+The project demonstrates a possible design of a functioning Moleculer-based application.
+The application is launched and configured by the Spring Framework.
+The project can be easily imported into the Eclipse IDE.

 The project also includes a "buildInstaller" Gradle command to create a **Windows Installer** from the project, and it will install the finished application as a 64-bit **Windows Service**.